Berserk-Games/Tabletop-Simulator-Knowledge-Base/docs/custom-content/asset-creation.md

 ##Images

 ###Image File Type
-Either **PNG** or **JPG/JPEG** are acceptable image formats.
+Either **PNG** or **JPG** are acceptable image formats.
 The color mode MUST be set to **RGB**.

-CMYK color mode will not work in Tabletop Simulator.
+!!!warning "CMYK color mode will not work in Tabletop Simulator!"

 ###Image Resolution
-You are not required to use an image with these resolutions, but these will provide the best results for the file size used.
+There is rarely a "perfect image resolution", however you can use this list as a reference for what makes a good quality-to-file-size ratio.

 For Use With | Recommended Resolution
 -- | --